 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-STEP ONE: Preheat the oven to 350 degrees F, then grease a 9×13-inch baking dish and set aside.
+STEP ONE: Preheat the oven to 350 degrees F, then grease a 9×13-inch baking dish and set it aside.

 STEP TWO: Peel and chop the apples to about ½-inch to ¾-inch in size.
 Transfer to a large pot and add the lemon juice, ¾ cup granulated sugar, and brown sugar.

 STEP FOUR: Add ¼ cup of flour, 2 teaspoons of cinnamon, vanilla extract, and ½ teaspoon of salt over the apples.
 Stir gently with a silicone spatula until well combined.
-Continue to cook for 5 minutes until the mixture becomes thick and caramelized and the apples are well coated.
+Continue to cook it for 5 minutes until the mixture becomes thick and caramelized and the apples are well coated.
 Then, transfer to the prepared baking dish.

 STEP FIVE: Add the remaining flour, granulated sugar, salt, and baking powder to a medium bowl and whisk to combine.
 Add the softened butter and remaining cinnamon and mix.